goncalopereira/accountapiclient/README.md

 ## Examples
 The [examples folder](examples) will show examples of uses of the client.

-`make examples` will run all examples against the fake-api on docker-compose (localhost:8080)
+`make example` will run all examples against the fake-api on docker-compose (localhost:8080)

 ## Stages
 In this section I explain some ways I created this exercise.